BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 He did critical work on the Manhattan project.
 Von Neumann became a leading authority on the mathematics of shaped charges, explosive charges shaped to focus the effect of the energy of an explosive.
 He was instrumental in the design of the second atomic bomb.<sup>13</sup>
-And so he was a key part of—it would not be hyperbole to say—saving the world from Nazism.
 </p>

 <h3>Physics</h3>
 Here I'll give a fuller picture of von Neumann's work in physics, rather than just a sampling.
-That's in part because physics is a more squarely in the public consciousness than is mathematics (Einstein is universally famous, Grothendieck is not), and in part for a contrastive sense of scale.
+That's in part because physics is a more part of the public consciousness than is mathematics (Einstein is universally famous, Grothendieck is not), and in part for a contrastive sense of scale.
-In terms of scale, see the note at the end of this section stating that the scale of his work in physics (which, as you can see, is immense) was diminutive in comparison with his work in mathematics.
+In terms of scale, see the note at the end of this section stating that the scale of his work in physics was much smaller than the scale of his work in mathematics.
+And as you'll see, the scale of his work in physics was immense.

 <blockquote>
 Von Neumann was the first to establish a rigorous mathematical framework for quantum mechanics, known as the Dirac–von Neumann axioms, in his influential 1932 work <i>Mathematical Foundations of Quantum Mechanics</i><sup>1</sup>.